truenas/documentation/content/TruenasApps/EnterpriseApps/AsigraApp.md

 <div style="margin-left: 33px"><a href="https://www.truenas.com/docs/scale/scaletutorials/datasets/datasetsscale/">Create the dataset(s)</a> before beginning the app installation process.
 Asigra expects two host path dataset storage volumes, <b>data</b> and <b>postgres_data</b>.
-You can create more datasets if you want additional storage volumes for the app, but these are not required and added after installing the app.</div>
+You can create more datasets if you want additional storage volumes for the app, but these are not required.
+You can add datasets and storage volumes after installing the app.</div>

 <div style="margin-left: 33px">{{< include file="/static/includes/apps/BeforeYouBeginAddAppDatasetsProcedure.md" >}}</div>